Our business model

 Landbank

-We have two principal land sources: land acquired on the open market, and strategic land that we secure initially through an option agreement and promote through the planning system.
-Around 65% of our owned landbank is land sourced from the open market, with the 35% balance being former strategic land we have purchased following the receipt of planning.
-We acquire land with a minimum of outline planning consent, and 84% of our owned landbank has an implementable planning consent with the remainder having an outline planning consent.
+We have two principal land sources: land acquired on the open market and strategic land secured initially through an option agreement, and in turn promoted through the planning system.
+Around 70% of our land is sourced from the open market, with the 30% balance being former strategic land we have purchased following the receipt of planning.
+Land is acquired with at least an outline planning consent and 88% of our owned landbank has an implementable planning consent, with the remainder having an outline planning consent.

 Relationships

-We work with a variety of stakeholders, including local communities, local authorities, landowners, joint venture partners, suppliers, investors, subcontractors, employees and, ultimately, our customers.
+We work with a variety of stakeholders, including local communities, local authorities, landowners, joint venture partners, suppliers, investors, subcontractors, employees and, ultimately, our customers for all three tenures.
 Therefore, we work hard to establish, maintain and nurture effective relationships with all stakeholders to ensure we understand their needs and concerns, and build strong and lasting relationships.
-Our policies, processes and procedures are regularly reviewed to meet our stakeholders’ needs and construct high-quality new homes.
+We review our policies, processes and procedures regularly to meet our stakeholders’ needs and construct high-quality new homes.

 Land-icon